fantastec/documentation-style-guide/README.md

 ### Isomorphic vs Universal

 Use "isomorphic" when referring to the symmetrical nature of the architecture.
-Use universal when referring to code that can be executed on either the back-end or front-end (only applies to JavaScript).
+Use universal when referring to code that can be executed on either the server or client (only applies to JavaScript).

 ### JavaScript